thosgood/this-weeks-finds/markdown/151-200/week188.md

 taking an integral formula for binomial coefficients, extrapolating it to guess that

-    4/π = (1 choose 1/2)
+    4/\pi  = (1 choose 1/2)

 and then using properties of Pascal's triangle to express the right-hand side as an infinite product!
-One reason I like this is that I want to categorify the number π.
+One reason I like this is that I want to categorify the number \pi .
 Let me explain....

 Jim Dolan and I have a way to assign non-integral cardinalities to groupoids (see ["Week 147"](#week147)).
 The cardinality of the groupoid of finite sets is e, and this actually explains lots of things about e once you understand it.
-So, I'm always on the lookout for a really nice groupoid whose cardinality is related to π.
+So, I'm always on the lookout for a really nice groupoid whose cardinality is related to \pi .
 It's easy to find groupoids that do the job; the hard part is finding one that does so in an enlightening way.
-Of course π is a subtler number than e, so this may be hard.
+Of course \pi  is a subtler number than e, so this may be hard.

 The philosopher David Corfield has gotten interested in this challenge.